mpaperno/DSEP4TP/README.md

 * JavaScript scripts of any complexity can be loaded from file(s) and functions within those scripts can be invoked with dynamic arguments
   (eg. from Touch Portal states/values).
 * Use simple "standalone" scripts or full **JS modules**, which can import other modules and are also cached between uses for excellent performance.
-* An `include()` function is available to read an evaluate any block of code from another file, for easy code re-use within standalone scripts or modules.
+* An `include()` function is available to read an evaluate any block of code from another file, and `require()` to import modules or parts of them, both available for easy code re-use within standalone scripts or modules.
 * Full `console.log()` (and family) support for debugging/etc; output is sent to a separate plugin log file dedicated for scripting output and errors.
 * Scripts can **run in the background**, for example processing timed events or callbacks from asynchronous processes (eg. a network request or file system watcher).
 * Scripts can **send State/Value updates to Touch Portal** at any time, and they can also create and remove states, among other things